veryl-lang/doc/book/src/07_appendix/02_semantic_error.md

 associated with a preceding `if` attribute.
 Restructure the surrounding code so that the relationship is clear.

+### ambiguous_identifier

+This error is reported when an identifier is imported from multiple packages, so which symbol it refers to can't be determined.
+Qualify the identifier with an explicit scope, or remove one of the imports.

 ### anonymous_identifier_usage

 This error is reported when an anonymous identifier (`_`) is used in a position that